 The filtered swimming pool, shared with another apartment located on the other side of the estate, won an award for its design.
 It’s very large, slopes from shallow to deep, and is tastefully integrated into the garden.
-Bear in mind that it’s situated by the owners' house, 3 mins walk away.
+Bear in mind that it’s situated by the property manager's house, 3 mins walk away.

 What else is of interest here?

-• For eating in, local shops including a top notch butcher’s and there is seasonal garden produce you can pick at the property.
+• For eating in, local shops including a top notch butcher’s.

 • For meals out, there are restaurants ranging from the highest quality to very good set meal establishments (with children’s meals also).